-As a Fascial Stretch Therapist, I know that I have made a difference in the lives of my clients, from the 70ish woman with Fibromyalgia who found relief from her symptoms to the 50-something tennis player who is working to stay flexible and on his game.
+As a Fascia Stretch Therapist, I know that I have made a difference in the lives of my clients, from the 70ish woman with Fibromyalgia who found relief from her symptoms to the 50-something tennis player who is working to stay flexible and on his game.
 Just yesterday, one of my regular clients mentioned that, at age 64, and as an avid golfer, she has no pain, which she attributes to her weekly FST sessions.

-My first experience with Fascial Stretch Therapy was when, shortly after I started working at my current club, I was treated to a 30-minute session.
+My first experience with Fascia Stretch Therapy was when, shortly after I started working at my current club, I was treated to a 30-minute session.
 As someone in her late 50s and a longtime runner, I experienced stiffness and back pain, especially in the morning.
 Well, after that half-hour session, I was hopping out of bed with no pain at all!
 That was when I knew that FST was the real deal and that I wanted to become a stretch therapist.

 As outlined in the book, Stretch to Win, FST can enhance performance in all sports.
 Many therapists work for professional sports teams and work with football, hockey, basketball, and baseball players.
 I myself work at a country club, where I work mostly with golfers and tennis players.